 With the Solar PV module, you can quickly design a solar farm layout and calculate the AEP using the same tools as for wind projects, utilizing the same elevation data, maps, turbines, obstacles, cameras etc.

 The interactive view of calculation results makes the design fast and easy to review and optimize.

-Heliosat solar data normally require data purchase from third-party vendors but is freely available in the Solar PV module though the windPRO Online Data Service.
+Heliosat (SARAH) solar data normally require data purchase from third-party vendors but is freely available in the Solar PV module though the windPRO Online Data Service.